etalab-ia/albert-api/CONTRIBUTING.md

     To connect to the playground for the first time, use the login *master* and password *changeme* (defined in the configuration file).

-## Modifications to SQL Database Structure
+## Modifications to SQL database structure

 ### Modifications to the [`app/sql/models.py`](./app/sql/models.py) file